learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 # list
 ```

 So, that is the source of the error.
-We tried to treat this as a dictionary (accessing the value associated with the key `'headline'`) but it's a list!
+We tried to treat this as a dictionary (accessing the value associated with the key `'headline'`) but it's a list.

 If you scroll back up to the schema pictured above, this makes sense.
 The value associated with the `'docs'` key is shown surrounded by `[` and `]`, right before the `{` and `}`, indicating that this is a *list* of dictionaries, not just a dictionary.

 You'll run into this kind of distinction repeatedly when working with JSON data.
 Sometimes values will be nested in unexpected ways, or you'll miss a key detail when you're skimming the schema.
-What's most important is that you're able to keep going and figure out what went wrong, not that you get it right on the first try!
+What's most important is that you're able to keep going and figure out what went wrong, not that you get it right on the first try.

 Now that we know that this is a list, let's extract it and print out some more information about it: